March 19, 2021 | 10645 Views | By Patrick Smith

 - Fun fact: Did you know raw files have amazing amounts of detail in the dark shadows.
 Even for a photo that appears very dark, you can lighten it to reveal a whole new world of detail.
 But it’s the opposite for highlights.
 If your highlights are overexposed it’s almost impossible to recover them.
 That’s why photographers say expose for the highlights and develop for the shadows.

 - Finally, most phones today allow you to shoot in raw also.
-So take advantage of everything you learned today. 😉
+So take advantage of everything you learned today about editing raw images. 😉

-ON1 Photo RAW incorporates our state-of-the-art raw processor, which lets you work in a fully nondestructive workflow: you can quickly import, sort and view raw photos in Browse, and finish them in the Edit module without having to worry about saving your edits.
+ON1 Photo RAW incorporates our state-of-the-art raw processor when editing raw images, which lets you work in a fully nondestructive workflow: you can quickly import, sort and view raw photos in Browse, and finish them in the Edit module without having to worry about saving your edits.
 The next time you open your photo, all of your settings will be remembered, and you can easily change settings, add new ones, or start over from scratch, all without having to save additional versions of your photo.
 Photo RAW is even nondestructive when working with such non-raw formats as JPEG, Photoshop (PSD), PNG and TIFF.
 When you’re done editing, you can perform industry-standard image enlargement on your photos—with full printing capabilities—and can easily share your images with friends and on social media.
 And, when Photo RAW is used in conjunction with the ON1 Cloud Sync service via subscription, you can capture, view and edit your photos across multiple computers and mobile devices without having to worry about their location.
 It’s the best Lightroom Alternative!